particle-iot/docs/src/content/tutorials/integrations/influxdata.md

 Particle has teamed up with InfluxData to create  an easy webhook integration with the <a href="https:/influxdata.com//" target="_blank">InfluxData</a> Platform.
-The InfluxData Time Series Data platform is a purpose-built platofrm for the highly efficient collection, storage, querying, analysis and alerting of IoT data.
+The InfluxData Time Series Data platform is a purpose-built platform for the highly efficient collection, storage, querying, analysis and alerting of IoT data.

 <img src="/assets/images/particle+influx.png" alt="Particle + InfluxData"/>